IJPaul/Currency-Carry-Trading/README.md

 ### What is the Forex Market?

 Unlike the NYSE, the market for currency exchanges is open 5.5 days a week for 24 hours a day.
-Currencies are traded OTC entirely electornically via a network of computer.
+Currencies are traded OTC entirely electronically via a network of computers.
 Due to the constant activity of exchanges located in various timezones, price quotes are always undergoing fluctuations.

 ### How Is Currency Pair Trading Profitable?